 The delinquency status code and reason code for all portfolio loans and MBS pool loans (both for special and regular servicing option) that are:

-30 days delinquent as of the last day of the preceding month;
+30 or more days delinquent as of the last day of the preceding month; or

 for which an action was taken to cure the delinquency (such as granting forbearance, agreeing to a mortgage loan modification, filing for bankruptcy, etc.) during the preceding month, even if the mortgage loan was less than 30 days delinquent.